 In other instances, a salient issue may be addressed through a single provision or section within a broader document.
 For instance, a general human resources policy may include provisions on the right to freedom of association and collective bargaining in relation to its own employees.
-A supply chain code of conduct may include provisions on the right to freedom of association and collective bargaining in relation to the employees of suppliers.
+A supply chain code of conduct may include provisions on the right to freedom of association and collective bargaining in collective bargaining in relation.